TUM-Blockchain-Club/suimon/readme.md

 * Project name: Suimon
 * Date: 2024
 * Participants: Sparsh, Mo, Gopi, Lucas, Lukas
 * Description: Suimon is a location-based collectible trading card game (TCG) built on the Sui blockchain, where users can explore their surroundings to discover and collect unique creatures called Suimon.
+Created as the TUM Blockchain Club hackathon project @ [Sui x BSA Hackathon V2](https://bsaepfl.ch/hackathon/).

 ## Table of Contents